aslanix/SmallStepNI/README.md

-# Mechanization of a noninterference proof for a toy imperative language with small-step semantics in Coq.
+# Mechanization of a noninterference proof for a simple imperative language with a small-step semantics in Coq.

 Author: Aslan Askarov